zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

 Using orders is the preferred approach when integrating the Mollie API into e-commerce applications such as web shops.
 If you want to use *Pay later.*, using the Orders API is mandatory.

+Creating an order will automatically create the required payment to allow your customer to pay for the order.

 .. warning::
    This API is currently in private beta.
 If you are interested in participating, please contact your account manager at Mollie.

+Once you have created an order, you should redirect your customer to the URL in the ``_links.checkout`` property from the response.

 Parameters
 ----------